davidtimmons/zettelcorn/README.md

 - [options]:
   - `-u, --heuristic` - Attempt to detect all lines dedicated to listing topic tags
   - `-r, --recursive` - Run command on a directory and all its sub-directories
+  - `-m, --markdown` - Only modify Markdown files by looking for the *.md extension
   - `-b, --verbose` - List all files where keywords were injected
   - `-h, --help` - Display the help message for this command